clemenko/rke_install_blog/README.md

 ### Longhorn GUI

-One of the benefits of Rancher is it's ability to adjust to whats installed.
+One of the benefits of Rancher is its ability to adjust to what's installed.
 Meaning the Rancher GUI will see Longhorn is installed and provide a link.
 Click it.

 ![longhorn installed](img/longhorn_installed.jpg)